Chokeunhee/Frontendwebsite_demo/README.md

-# Rits_frontendwebsite
+# Frontendwebsite_demo
-This is a repository of a sample frontend website for final project
+This is a repository of a demo frontend website